mattm8600/MattCave/C or Assembly/Feb 22 Discussion Notes.md

 Converting from binary to hex: from left to right, convert each four bits into a binary number
 - or use the hex function (should get experience doing it manually though)

-raisin-assembler.x → Will make you instructions given a text file Text file Ex:
+raisin-assembler.x → Will make you instructions given a text file Ex:
 ```
 add R2 R3
 move R4 R2